 In this scenario, Netflix doesn’t merely introduce you to its features—it opens the door to a world of content that feels handpicked just for you.

-By weaving the fabric of personalization into the onboarding journey, Netflix enhances the user’s experience from the very beginning, setting the stage for a relationship characterized by relevance, resonance, and ongoing engagement.
+With the help of personalization in its onboarding journey, Netflix enhances the user's experience from the very beginning, setting the stage for a relationship characterized by relevance, resonance, and ongoing engagement.

 Pros: